MelonKony/millmint/content/utopia/vekllei/society/government.md

 ### Ministry of Defence
 {{<boxtag pink>}}COSMOKOS{{</boxtag>}}

-The Vekllei *Ministry of Commerce* (COSMOSOL) regulates and initiates trade in the country.
-Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#bank-of-vekllei)) occurs through its subordinate commissions.
-Common responsibilities of COSMOSOL include:
+The Vekllei *Ministry of Defence* (COSMOKOS) represents the Sovereign Armed Forces of the Vekllei Commonwealth in the Vekllei Government, which are consolidated under the Commonwealth Military Command.
+COSMOKOS does not exercise command authority over the armed forces of Vekllei, and serves instead as the ministerial liaison between the Commonwealth Military Command and the Interior Government.
+Common responsibilities of COSMOKOS include:

+* Recruitment of citizens and foreigners into the Commonwealth armed forces.
+* Procuring equipment to meet the Vekllei obligation towards the Commonwealth armed forces.
+* Training citizens and foreigners for the branches of the Commonwealth armed forces.
+* Conducting scientific military research.
+* Policing and security of Vekllei territories and waters.

 {{<section>}}
 #### Armed Forces of Vekllei